 Portfolio Slideshow adds a simple slideshow builder to posts and pages on your site.
-Its drag-and-drop interface lets you upload, reorder, edit, delete, or add more images “on the fly” right on the page; it makes it almost fun just to play around with.
+Its drag-and-drop interface lets you upload, order, and edit images “on the fly” right on the page.

 Once you’ve arranged your images as you see fit, simply drop the